Extensis/slick-scroll/README.md

 This is mega-super-alpha.
 Please file issues or PRs if you would like!

+# Known issues

+On Safari, scrolling will loose inertia due to virtual items disappearing

 # TODO

 - Packaging and publishing to npm